TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 Modules
 *******

-If you quit from the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
+If you quit kutoka the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
 Therefore, if you want to write a somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with that file as input instead.
 This